jongio/azidext/README.md

 ## Go

-### AzureIdentityCredentialAdapter
+### NewAzureIdentityCredentialAdapter

-The `AzureIdentityCredentialAdapter` class allows you to use all the goodness of `Azure.Identity.DefaultAzureCredential` in the Azure Management libraries.
+The `NewAzureIdentityCredentialAdapter` function allows you to use all the goodness of `azidentity` in the Azure Management libraries.
 You can use it in place of `Authorizer` when calling your Azure Management APIs.

 To use this type, just import package github.com/jongio/azidext/go/azidentity and using follow command to get package.